Alexios10/twitch-UI/README.md

  • Bulit with NextJS

+ • Fully responsive

  • Used NextAuth web-app authentication to be able to login from another existing account.

- • Fully responsive also used lazy

- • Loading images with the Image component, statically imported images and external URL loaded images and Routing in Nextjs.
+ • Used lazy Loading images with the Image component, statically imported images and external URL loaded images and Routing in Nextjs.